-Finally, non-repayable grants have also been made for smaller projects, such as assistance towards equipping the new library (see above) and the visit of two St John’s teachers to The Gambia with the Marlborough Brandt Group (MBG).
+Finally, non-repayable grants have also been made for smaller projects, such as much of the funding for a climbing wall (see above), assistance towards equipping the new library (below) and the visit of two St John’s teachers to The Gambia with the Marlborough Brandt Group (MBG).

 Freda Cronk, a previously long serving Trustee and Chair of the SJFT commented:

 “St. John’s Foundation Trust has a very special relationship with St. John’s Marlborough.

 My personal involvement with St. John’s and the Foundation Trust spans more than 20 years, of which the last ten or so were as a Trustee of the SJFT.
 I can honestly say every year has been fascinating, as you can see from the projects we enabled.
 Historically, the SJFT has been managing some ancient legacies and land dating back to the 1700’s and 1800’s, which were bequeathed to the Grammar schools in Marlborough (the early forerunners to the Academy we know and love today).

 Still to this day the SJFT Trustees play an objective role in managing the Trust Fund for future generations, but also in making charitable donations to the school.
 These are for the specific purposes of furthering students’ experiences and for the school to have a wider community involvement in Marlborough too.
 Our volunteer Trustees play an important role in the SJFT development plans.
 During my time at SJFT we started up some exciting new initiatives involving youth projects in the community, but there’s scope for lots more…”

 The Trust is in discussion with St John’s for further developments for 2020 onwards, including an exciting new project to improve the outdoor facilities for the students!

 We welcome ideas from students and anyone involved in learning and the Marlborough community.
 Please see our contact details HERE.